 ## Overview

-This procedure is for building a Pleasanter operating environment using the "Installer".
-You can also install it using the previous procedure of manually placing modules and setting parameters.
+This procedure explains how to set up Pleasanter's operating environment using an "Installer".
+Installation is also possible using the traditional manual procedure for module placement and parameter configuration.
 Please refer to the following for manual installation procedures.

 |---|---|